 The Jewish Week’s “36 under 36” up-and-coming leaders in the Jewish community in 2014.
 He was also twice nominated for the Frank Wheat Award, given to Gibson Dunn lawyers who demonstrate leadership and obtain significant results for their pro bono clients, and he sits on the Board of Governors of the American Association of Jewish Lawyers and Jurists.

 Columbia Law Review, a Harlan Fiske Stone Scholar, and a semifinalist in the Harlan Fiske Stone Honors Moot Court competition.
 After law school, he served as a research assistant to Judge Debra Livingston of the U.S. Court of Appeals for the Second Circuit and to Professor Harold Edgar.
 Mr. Shapiro also received a Master’s Degree in Religious Studies from Yale University, where he was a member of the

 Mr. Shapiro frequently publishes articles and speaks on constitutional and other legal topics, including brief writing, legal ethics, and Talmudic law and legal theory.

-- Author, “Is Jerusalem in Israel?
+Author, “Is Jerusalem in Israel?
 Ask the Supreme Court,” Wall Street Journal, Nov.
 2, 2014.

 Author, “Burt v.
 Titlow and the Ineffective Assistance of Counsel Record,” JURIST, January 20, 2014.

 Author, “In Defense of Parental Consent for ‘Metzitzah B’Peh,’” Jewish Press, Oct.
 16, 2013.